Showing posts with label russellville. Show all posts

 Alabama Quilt

 Our walk in Red Bay was on a bright, sunny October day.
-We followed the tracks for tourists to follow for "The Way We Worked Smithsonian Tour."
+We followed the tracks for tourists on "The Way We Worked Smithsonian Tour."

-We saw many of Red Bay's old buildings depicting murals of the lives of the people of Red Bay.
+We saw many of Red Bay's old buildings with murals depicting the lives of its people.
 Starting with A.M.
-Nix Barbecue, Bay Theater, Morrow, Red Bay Café, Red Bay Grocery, Red Bay Ice and Gin Company, Red Bay School, Rob Orrick's Hamburger's, T. D. Jackson's Meat Market, The Calaboose, The depot and hotel, the old Medical clinic, the style shop, the well, Thompson's seed and feed, Wilson Read to Wear and ending with Yarber's Grist Mill.
+Nix Barbecue, Bay Theater, Morrow, Red Bay Café, Red Bay Grocery, Red Bay Ice and Gin Company, Red Bay School, Rob Orrick's Hamburger's, T. D. Jackson's Meat Market, The Calaboose, The depot and hotel, the old Medical clinic, the style shop, the well, Thompson's seed and feed, Wilson Read to Wear and ending with Yarber's Grist Mill

 Murals Red Bay